Sledger9/html/README.md

-# html
+# HTML Tags

-A repo with basic html tags
+This repo contains list of basic HTML tags.